shaise/FreeCAD_FastenersWB/README.md

 ### Installation
+#### Addon Manager
-Starting from FreeCAD v0.17.9940 an Addons Installer has been built-in to FreeCAD and can be accessed from the Tools menu.
+**Note:** Starting from FreeCAD v0.17.9940 an Addons Manager has been built-in to FreeCAD.
-You can use said Addon Installer to seamlessly install Fasteners Workbench.
+You can use said [Addon Manager](https://github.com/FreeCAD/FreeCAD-addons/#1-builtin-addon-manager) to seamlessly install Fasteners Workbench.

+#### Manual Installation
-Versions before FreeCAD require manual installation, please see how via http://theseger.com/projects/2015/06/fasteners-workbench-for-freecad/
+For versions prior to v0.17.9940 FreeCAD requires manual installation, learn how via http://theseger.com/projects/2015/06/fasteners-workbench-for-freecad/

 ### Usage